basilhussain/stm8-lin-checksum/README.md

 Constructs a protected identifier value from the given frame identifier `fid` by calculating the two necessary parity bits and appending them as the most-significant bits to the frame ID.
 Any `fid` value greater than 63 (0x3F) will be wrapped at that value (e.g. 65 → 1).
 Returns the protected ID value.

+### `bool lin_verify_protected_id(const uint8_t pid, uint8_t *fid_out)`

+Verifies that the parity bits of the given protected ID are correct for its encapsulated frame ID.
+Takes as input a protected ID value `pid`, and outputs a frame ID via the pointer `fid_out`.
+The `fid_out` argument is non-optional and a valid pointer must always be provided.
+The frame ID is also output regardless of parity correctness.
+Returns a boolean value indicating whether the parity is correct.

 ## Notes

 * The checksum calculation and verification functions do not impose or respect any LIN frame length limitations on the data buffer they read from.
 For example, if your data resides in a buffer of size 20, but you wish to calculate a checksum for a LIN frame carrying 8 data bytes, then you should pass a length of 8.
 Similarly, if your buffer is of size 8, but the frame you'll be sending is 4 data bytes, pass a length of 4.
-* A function to verify the parity of a protected ID is not provided because STM8 UARTs that are LIN-capable incorporate protected ID parity error checking in hardware, so the existance of such a function is not necessary.
+* Use of the `lin_verify_protected_id` function is not typically needed because STM8 UARTs that are LIN-capable already incorporate protected ID parity error checking in hardware.
+However, the function is included in the library not only for completeness, but also for the scenario where a UART is being used that does not possess LIN features.

 ## Example